yamashita-kenngo/docs/gateway-user-guide.md

 ## I. Introduction

 Congratulations on choosing to set up your own private Smart Home Gateway.
-This guide provides an overview of what is currently referred to as the “WebThings Gateway” by Mozilla.
-This guide covers release version 0.8.
+This guide provides an overview of what is currently referred to as the "WebThings Gateway" by Mozilla.
+This guide covers release version 0.12.
 Hereafter we will usually just refer to it as the "gateway".

 The gateway lets you directly monitor and control your home over the web.
 Unlike many smart home hubs and connected IoT devices on the market, your data is not stored or processed in the cloud.
 It stays in your home on the gateway.
-The gateway can often bypass the need for you to purchase an IoT hub for each brand.
-And instead of downloading a different app for each brand, you can manage everything from one place, using any web browser.
+The gateway can often bypass the need for you to purchase an IoT hub for each brand, and instead of downloading a different app for each brand, you can manage everything from one place, using any web browser.

-This guide will explain how to customize your gateway, including connecting smart home devices, creating rules to automate your home, experimenting with voice and text-based commands, and a few additional tips.
+This guide will explain how to customize your gateway, including connecting smart home devices, creating rules to automate your home, and a few additional tips.

 The following image shows a typical collection of smart home devices, the top row shows the Raspberry Pi, power supply and a Zigbee USB dongle.
 The bottom row shows a door sensor, smart plugs, smart bulb, and motion sensor.